 There is no suitable accounting software other than QuickBooks, its advanced capabilities and a hand-free accessible interface make it adequate for all small and medium-sized businesses.

-Cash Disbursement Journal is one journal that keeps a detailed record of all cash payments made in the business during a given time period.
+Cash Disbursement Journal QuickBooks is one journal that keeps a detailed record of all cash payments made in the business during a given time period.
 It helps the users to track every individual transaction effortlessly.

-- 1 What does a Cash Disbursement Journal stand for?
+What is a Cash Disbursement Journal

 Cash Disbursement Journal